wearetriple/web-defaults/components.md

     how to keep them dumb

-## What is dumb component?
+## What is a dumb component?

-It's purpose is to render the UI, it contain display logic and optionally emits events.
-A dumb component only needs it's props:
+Its purpose is to render the UI; it contains display logic and optionally emits events.
+A dumb component only needs its props:

-- It doesn't make any api calls
+- It doesn't make any API calls.
-- It doesn't mutate global state
+- It doesn't mutate global state.
-- It doesn't require any context
+- It doesn't require any context.
-- Generally the datatypes of the props are primitive/scalar types (strings, numbers, booleans)
+- Generally, the data types of the props are primitive/scalar types (strings, numbers, booleans).

-If a prop is an object, especially if that object is coming from an api call, that is a signal you're dealing with a smart component.
+If a prop is an object, especially if that object is coming from an API call, that is a signal you're dealing with a smart component.

 ## Why limit a component to be dumb?

 Making dumb components has many benefits:

-- Easy to reason about: As a developer you only need to think about this single component (and the nested dumb components)
+- Easy to reason about: As a developer, you only need to think about this single component (and the nested dumb components).
-- Easy to test/preview: You can write a test that renders the component without having to configure any context or mock any api calls.
+- Easy to test/preview: You can write a test that renders the component without having to configure any context or mock any API calls.

 ## How to keep a component dumb?